Fitness Trackers and Tracking Your Heart Rate

 How do you know whether you’re reaching your target heart rate?
 One way is to stop periodically while exercising and check your pulse.
 Another, newer option is to take advantage of the many technologies available for tracking your heart rate.

 Wearable technologies that track information such as heart rate and number of steps first entered the market in 2011, with a watch-like device worn around the wrist.
-Since then, the popularity of fitness trackers has skyrocketed, and the market has expanded to include over a dozen wearable devices put out by competing technology companies, apps downloadable to mobile devices, and more.
+Since then, the popularity of fitness trackers has skyrocketed, and the market has expanded to include more than a dozen wearable devices sold by competing technology companies, apps downloadable to mobile devices, and more.

 There are many types of fitness trackers, ranging from the basic all-day tracker that counts steps to different training trackers that are specialized for certain sports like walking, running, biking or swimming.
 Data points commonly measured include heart rate, steps walked or stairs climbed and calories burned.